Roman London and the Walbrook stream crossing: excavations at 1 Poultry and vicinity, City of London

 … this definitive account presents a wealth of new material and is essential reading for all with a serious interest in the archaeology of Roman London.

 Dominic Perring in Britannia 2013

 This report represents one of the most important single contributions to the archaeology of Roman London in recent years.

 Mike Fulford in Archaeological Journal 2012

-….is a tremendous achievement, boosted in no small measure by Louise Rayner’s superb pottery report, with its careful recording, insightful observations and abundant illustrations.
-Pottery is where it belongs: at the heart of the city
+… a tremendous achievement, boosted in no small measure by Louise Rayner’s superb pottery report, with its careful recording, insightful observations and abundant illustrations.
+Pottery is where it belongs: at the heart of the city.

-Edwrad Biddulph in Journal of roman pottery Studies 2015
+Edward Biddulph in Journal of Roman Pottery Studies 2015